-- specifying in which countries and during which periods the pre-marketing is taking or has taken place; and - providing a brief description of the premarketing including information on the investment strategies presented and, where relevant, a list of the AIF(s) and compartments of AIF(s) which are or were subject to premarketing.
+- specifying in which countries and during which periods the pre-marketing is taking or has taken place; and - providing a brief description of the premarketing, including information on the investment strategies presented and, where relevant, a list of the AIF(s) and compartments of AIF(s) that are or were subject to pre-marketing.

-Information presented to potential professional investors in the context of pre-marketing:
+Information presented to potential professional investors in the context of pre-marketing cannot:

-- cannot be sufficient to allow investors to commit to acquiring units or shares of a particular AIF; - cannot amount to subscription forms or similar documents, whether in draft or final form; or - cannot amount to constitutional documents, a prospectus or offering documents of a notyet-established AIF in final form.
+- be sufficient to allow investors to commit to acquiring units or shares of a particular AIF; - amount to subscription forms or similar documents, whether in draft or final form; nor - amount to constitutional documents, a prospectus or offering documents of a not-yetestablished AIF in final form.